SolardiaX/AWS-Serverless-VideoConverter/README.md

 aws s3api put-bucket-notification-configuration --bucket your-bucket-name --notification-configuration file://samples/bucket-notification-config.json
 ```

 > * Please replace the **`THE-ARN-OF-AutomationFunction`** in the config file use the Arn value of the AutomationFunction.
-You can get the value from the deploy cli outputs or CloudFormation console.
+You can get the value from the deployment cli outputs or CloudFormation console.
 > * Please make sure replace the **`your-bucket-name`** in command to the bucket name you want to auto execute the convert job.
 > * **ATTENTION**: DO NOT use the source bucket as MediaConvert output target, this will cause infinite loop execution and increase your account cost.
 >